 Place the wings onto the light body piece.
 Align the tops with the mark, which I have mentioned earlier.
 Align sides.
 Pin.

 Stitch the inner sides of the wings.
 I like the ruffed up look on those wings, so I first go with a straight stitch at 1cm from edge, and then with a narrow zigzag at the very edge.
-Then I ruff it up a bit with my nails.
+Then I rough it up a bit with my nails.

 Sewing the body